What’s better than sangria on a hot summer day? Sangria popsicles packed with raspberry and kiwi, perfectly refreshing and delicious!

 If you’re like me, you have a summer bucket list filled with 43,595,924 things that you didn’t do this summer.
 Mine consists of things like spending a million hours on the beach, eating fried clams, toasting s’mores over a campfire, and sipping gallons of sangria on my deck.
 Ok, now that I’m officially bawling my eyes out, I need to come to terms with the fact that this is Labor Day weekend.
 Deep breaths.

-Also, they’re superbly easy.
-All you need to do is puree raspberries and kiwi and combine them with some wine and freeze them.
-Even I can do that after a long day at work and let them freeze while I doze off on the couch and dream of cocktails.
+And this sangria popsicle recipe is superbly easy.
+All you need to do is puree raspberries and kiwi, combine them with some wine, and freeze them.
+Even I can do that after a long day at work.
+Then I just let them freeze while I doze off on the couch and dream of cocktails.